hmijail/drum/README.md

 #### Comparative plots

-The plot compares RUs of members verified in standard mode (plotted as X) against the sum RUs of those same members verified in IA mode (plotted as spikes).
+This type of plot compares RUs of members verified in standard mode (plotted with X symbols) against the RU sum of those same members verified in IA mode (plotted as spikes).
 The comparisons are always member-wise.
+Note the Log X axis.
 Things to notice in each member, in order of attention needed:
 * Ideal behavior happens when the X are clustered together (meaning stability) and are much farther to the left (meaning cheaper) than the spikes, which will also be clustered together.
-This is the typical situation for short members.
+This is the typical situation for short and simple members.
 * Bigger X dispersion means bigger brittleness in standard mode.
 If meanwhile the spikes are clustered, they give a reference of the stability what could be attained by pessimisation.
 Notably, if some of the X turn out to be more expensive than the spikes, this is a clear indication that action is needed.
-* If the spikes are dispersed, this means that even the individual ABs show brittleness.
+* If even the spikes are dispersed, this means that even the individual ABs show brittleness.
 It's advisable to plot individually the IA mode log to find what part of the code is causing it, and use any of the possible remedies mentioned further down.

 ### The table/s

-Distribution plots for "standard mode" verifications contain a table analyzing the logs.
-For convenience, the column "diag" in the table summarizes the situation for each row with a series of emojis:
+Standard mode distribution plots contain a table analyzing the logs.
+For convenience, the column "diag" in the table summarizes the situation for each row with a series of icons:
 * 📊 : This element was plotted because was among the top scores.
 * ⌛️ : This element finished as Out of Resources.
 * ❌ : This element explicitly failed verification.
-* ✅ : This element had *both* successful and failed/OoR results.
-Note that purely successful results are not highlighted because they're the hoped default; but this unstable case will probably be worth paying attention to.
+* ❗️ : This element had *both* successful and failed/OoR results.
+Note that purely successful results are not highlighted because they're the hoped default; but fliflopping results merit extra attention.
+According to the Dafny team (link XXX), as long as there is a successful result, the goal should be to stabilize it to remove the failures – as opposed to discarding the success because of the failures.

-Additionally, IA mode distribution plots contain 2 tables: the second one is equivalent to the one just described, only it shows the RU of the sum of a member's ABs' RUs.
-In contrast, the first table for these plots shows the ABs themselves, and show a couple of extra cases:
+IA mode distribution plots contain 2 tables.
+The first one is equivalent to the one just described, only applied to the individual ABs.
+The second table shows the summary data at the member level, still in IA mode.

-* ⛔️ : This AB came after an AB that failed in the same member.
-This means that the current AB was prepended with the equivalent of `assume false`.
-Hence, it should be discarded.
-(XXX probably they should actually be removed from the tables and plots??)
-* ❓ : This AB came after an AB that had an OoR in the same member. *If that previous AB would actually fail given enough resources,* then the current AB should be discarded.
-The only way to know is to re-verify with a higher limit to avoid the OoR.
+These tables will naturally suggest questions about how members' results compare in IA mode and in standard mode.
+These questions should be easier to answer through the `compare_distribution` plots.

 ### Comments

-### General discussion

-Rule of thumb: isolated assertions: AB have span <3%.
-Full funcs/methods < 10%.

-Dafny's official [docs](https://dafny.org/dafny/DafnyRef/DafnyRef.html#sec-brittle-verification) and [tools](https://github.com/dafny-lang/dafny-reportgenerator/blob/main/README.md) use statistical measures like stddev and RMS% to measure verification brittleness.
-However, we argue that it's more useful to think of simple min/max values.
-For example, consider the case of running 10 iterations of the verification process, in which 9 of the results are closely clustered but one single result deviates far away, being either much cheaper or much more expensive than the rest.
-Taking the stddev or RMS of these 10 cases would dampen the extremes, while we argue that they are precious hints that needs to be highlighted instead.
-Indeed, each time that the verification runs, these rare but extreme values are the ones with potential to turn things unexpectedly slow or fast.
-Furthermore, AB variability seems to compose disproportionally into more extreme variability at the member level, multiplying the effect of AB's span.
-This all suggests that, for reliability, it's necessary to minimize the span of Resource Usage costs.

-It's worth noting that, while we're focusing on RU variability to combat brittleness, these tools are also useful to account for plain RU usage and rank where the verification time is being spent in the code.
+If interesting/atypical situations were detected while preparing the plots, they will be listed in a Comments section at the bottom of the plot page.

-### Pitfalls
+## Pitfalls

+### Start in standard mode, dig into IA mode once a problem is apparent

-As mentioned, a member can verify stably in normal mode, in IA mode present ABs that are surprisingly brittle or even fail.
+As mentioned, a member can verify stably in normal mode, while in IA mode present ABs that are surprisingly brittle or even fail.
 The significance of this situation is unclear (XXX), therefore:
 1. Probably there's no immediate harm in leaving the member as it is.
 However, you might still want to keep an eye on it in case that any small change in the member triggers brittleness.
-2. More importantly, It's probably best to focus on fixing problems that can be first be found at the member level with standard verification mode.
-On the contrary, starting by looking for problems at the IA mode might cause you to spend effort on trouble that isn't really there.
+2. More importantly, It's probably best to **focus on fixing problems that can be first be found at the member level with standard verification mode**.
+On the contrary, starting by looking for problems at the IA mode might cause you to spend effort on trouble that maybe isn't really there.
 Dafny's `--filter-symbol` is a great way to avoid the temptation of fishing for unnecessary trouble in IA mode.

+### Keep in mind that, in IA mode, ABs are "chained".
+If one fails, the rest are removed.

+To minimize noise, once an AB fails in IA mode, we ignore subsequent ABs in the same iteration.
+In such a case, the tables will show that some ABs have a smaller number of results than previous ones.
+In the extreme case of only 1 result remaining for a given AB, it will be tagged with the ❗️ icon.

 ## Some remedies to keep in mind